Sheriff's office identifies man fatally shot Monday in Davenport

 White, Lewis, and Cross were present at the shooting on East 53rd Street.
 Seven firearms, plus ammunition and magazines, were recovered from the vehicle.

-Officers returned to the 1400 block of Myrtle Street to investigate the scene and found an individual lying next to a vehicle.
+Officers returned to the 1400 block of Myrtle Street to investigate the scene and found Tousant lying next to a vehicle.
 He was fatally shot.

 Underneath his body was a semi-automatic handgun and around him were multiple bullet casings.